2015 International Criminal Court judges election: Background

-Each candidate must belong to exactly one list.
+Each candidate has to belong to exactly one list.
+A minimum of nine judges elected from list A and five judges elected from list B is to be maintained on the court.

 Further rules of election were adopted by a resolution of the Assembly of States Parties in 2004.

+Judges remaining in office

+The following judges remained in office:

 Nomination process

-Following these rules, the nomination period of judges for the 2015 special election lasted from 18 February to 31 March 2015 and could have been extended up to three times if there had been a lack of candidates from a group for which a minimum voting requirement was in place.
+The nomination period of judges for the 2015 special election lasted from 18 February to 31 March 2015 and could have been extended up to three times if there had been a lack of candidates from a group for which a minimum voting requirement was in place.
 The following persons were nominated:

 The nomination dated 31 March 2015 of A.B.M.
 Khairul Haque of Bangladesh was withdrawn on 13 April 2015.

 Minimum voting requirements

 Minimum voting requirements governed part of the election.
-This is to ensure that article 36(8)(a) cited above is fulfilled.
-For this election, the following minimum voting requirements existed; they could have been adjusted once the election is underway.
+This was to ensure that articles 36(5) and 36(8)(a) cited above were fulfilled.
+For this election, the following minimum voting requirements existed; they could have been adjusted once the election was underway.

 Regarding the List A or B requirement, there was no minimum voting requirement.

 Regarding the regional criteria, there was a voting requirement for one judge from the Asia-Pacific States.

 Regarding the gender criteria, there was no minimum voting requirement.

 The regional criterion could have been adjusted even before the election depending on the number of candidates.
 Paragraph 20(b) of the ASP resolution that governs the elections states that if there are less than double the number of candidates required for each region, the minimum voting requirement shall be a (rounded-up) half of the number of candidates; except when there is only one candidate which results in no voting requirement.

-The regional criterion can be dropped if after four ballots the seat is not filled.
+The regional criterion would have been dropped if the seat had not been filled after four ballots.

 The voting requirements were as follows: